-When choosing the best place to live and work, safety is an extremely important factor and something that should not be overlooked.
+When choosing the best place to live and work, safety is an extremely important factor.
 Considering its low crime rates and high pollution levels, you might be wondering just how safe China really is.
 Generally, very but we’ve put together some of our teacher’s key safety concerns to help you decide for yourself!

-In terms of crime, China is recognised as one of the safest countries in the world.
+In terms of crime, China is recognised as being one of the safest countries in the world.
 Tough law enforcement, a 99% conviction rate, and draconian criminal penalties act as harsh and effective deterrents to serious crime.
-China certainly feels safe, and many foreigners report feeling far more comfortable walking around late at night in China than in their home town.
+China certainly feels safe, and many foreigners report feeling far more comfortable walking around late at night here than in their home countries.
 You’re unlikely to witness fights, and any drunken misconduct tends mainly to happen among expat crowds.
 Harsh punishment isn’t only reserved for Chinese citizens, so foreigners should be careful not to land themselves in trouble after a few drinks.

-Food safety has been a contentious topic in China, but the authorities are cracking down on bad practices through the implementation of a new hygiene rating system.
+Food safety has been a contentious topic in China in recent years, but the authorities are cracking down on bad practices through the implementation of a new hygiene rating system.
 Today, restaurants and supermarkets of all sizes and standards are required to clearly display their food hygiene rating, awarded to them by the local Administration of Quality Supervision.
-These plaques rate establishments either ‘good’, ‘satisfactory, or ‘poor’, which is signified by a green, yellow or red smiley (or unhappy) face.
+These plaques rate establishments either ‘good’, ‘satisfactory, or ‘poor’, using a green, yellow or red smiley (or unhappy) face.
 While the number of restaurants displaying the ‘poor’ rating suggests there is no minimum standard restaurants must meet to stay in business, it is certainly an improvement and gives customers the opportunity to make an informed decision.

-Many advise against eating street food, but we speak from experience when we say it can be perfectly safe, not to mention delicious!
-When it comes to street food, use your eyes, nose and best judgement to determine whether to eat it or not.
+Many advise against eating street food, but we speak from experience when we say it can be perfectly safe, not to mention delicious.
+When it comes to street food, use your eyes, nose and best judgement to determine whether or not to eat it.
 Often, if the stand has a long queue of locals, it’s good!

 It’s important to remember that sometimes it doesn’t matter how clean the kitchen is; when you’re eating foreign food, you may well get sick.
 It may take time, but you will adjust!